 Contrary to what you may think, dogs of any age contract canine conjunctivitis.
 We see this condition in younger dogs, as well as seniors.

-Unfortunately, Weimaraners in particular, seem to have problems with eye irritations because they are carefree and easy, when running through fields and brush.
+Unfortunately, Weimaraners in particular, seem to have problems with eye irritations.
+This is because they are carefree and easy, when running through fields and brush.

-Any scratch, foreign body or irritation can make your dog’s eyes more prone to getting a case of canine conjunctivitis.
+Any scratch, foreign body, or irritation can cause canine conjunctivitis.

 Dog Pink Eye